L-1A vs L-1B: Everything You Need to Know

 The L1A and L1B visas are great options to work in the United States.
 In this guide, I will compare the L1A and the L1B.
-If you have any questions, feel free to call us at +1-818-741-1117 or you may request a free consultation by clicking this link.
+If you have any questions, feel free to call us at +1-818-741-1117 or request a free consultation.

 The L1 visa category, created by Congress in 1970, is specifically intended for individuals customarily employed abroad by a company with a qualifying relationship to the U.S. company wishing to obtain the L1 visa for employees.
 The L1 visa is limited exclusively to employees of multinational companies, and may not be used unless the following conditions apply: